 - Loosen the sides of the cake with a knife.
 Invert a plate on top of the ramekin and gently flip it over to allow the cake to fall onto the plate.
 Serve hot with a scoop of Peppermint ice cream.

 - If cooking cakes in an 8 quart pressure cooker, you may need to do 4 ramekins at a time for even cooking.
 When I did 3 at a time in an 8 quart, they were way underdone

-- Do not stack the ramekins on top of each other to cook.
-It works best to cook 3 at a time.
+- Do not stack the ramekins on top of each other to cook unless you have a rack/trivet that will allow you to stack the ramekins without sitting them right on top of each other.
+In my experience, it works best to cook 3 at a time.
 The cooked cakes can rest while the final 3 cakes cook.

 - To make ahead: Divide batter into 6 ramekins, cover, and refrigerate.
 Let sit out for an hour or so until room temperature before cooking.